 When told you're visiting Gimmelwald, Swiss people assume you mean the famous resort in the next valley, Grindelwald.
 When assured that Gimmelwald is your target, they lean forward, widen their eyes, and — with their sing-songy Swiss-German accent — ask, "Und how do you know about Gimmelvald?"

 To inhale the Alps and really hold it in, sleep high in Gimmelwald.
-Poor but pleasantly stuck in the past, the village has a creaky hotel, happy hostel, decent pension, and a couple of B&Bs.
-Walter Mittler's Hotel Mittaghorn is a black-stained chalet with eight balconies, huge views, and a few tables shaded by umbrellas on its tiny terrace.
+Poor but pleasantly stuck in the past, the village has two guesthouses, a decent pension, happy hostel, and a couple of chalets rented on a weekly basis.
+My long-term home away from home, Hotel Mittaghorn — set to reopen in 2023 after the death of its long-term proprietor, my good friend Walter Mittler — is a black-stained chalet with eight balconies, huge views, and a few tables shaded by umbrellas on its tiny terrace.
 Evening fun in Gimmelwald happens in the hostel, where young, Alp-aholic hikers are eager to share information on the surrounding mountains.

-From Gimmelwald, you can ride the modern gondola up the Schilthorn, a 10,000-foot peak capped by a revolving restaurant called Piz Gloria.
-Lifts go twice hourly, involve two transfers, and take 30 minutes.
+From the center of Gimmelwald, the cable car takes you either down to the valley floor (where connecting buses await), or up to the Schilthorn, a nearly 10,000-foot peak capped by the revolving Piz Gloria restaurant.
+The ride to the top goes twice hourly, involves two transfers, and takes 30 minutes.
 Watch as the altitude meter goes up, up, up.
-My favorite way to have breakfast is to ride the early gondola to the summit, and to the restaurant with the thrilling 360-degree view.
-Here, you can sip coffee slowly to enjoy one complete circle, watching hang-gliders methodically set up and jump into airborne ecstasy.
+On a clear morning, get up early, hop one of the first connections to the summit, and eat breakfast with a thrilling 360-degree view.
+Sip your coffee slowly to enjoy one complete spin of the restaurant, watching paragliders methodically set up before jumping into airborne ecstasy.

-The finish line is a bench that sits at the high end of Gimmelwald — one of my "savor Europe" depots.
+A bench that sits at the high end of Gimmelwald is one of my "savor Europe" depots.
 A great dimension of travel is finding the right spot and just sitting still.
-Crickets rattle congratulatory castanets; a river blurts out of a glacier, and Mürren crowns a bluff above me, keeping all the fancy tourists where they belong.
-An alpine farm that has intrigued me for years still sits high above the tree line, forever alone amid distant flecks of brown-and-white cows and goats.
-Below me, the village schoolyard rumbles with children.
-Christian, a farmer (and the town's accordion player), comes back from the fields chugging by on his mini-truck towing a wobbly wagonload of hay.
-His kids bounce on top like cartoons.
+From this bench, crickets rattle congratulatory castanets at weary hikers, a river blurts out of a glacier, and Mürren crowns the bluff above, keeping all the fancy tourists where they belong.
+An alpine farm sits high above the tree line, forever alone amid distant flecks of brown-and-white cows and goats.
+From the village center, the sound of children at play finds its way up the hillside.

 Enjoying this alone is fine.
 But share this bench with a new friend, the sun of a daylong hike stored in your smiling faces, and you'll agree with what I've long said: "If Heaven isn't what it's cracked up to be, send me back to Gimmelwald."